cqueng/ENEX20001/Week 04/04 Intensive Weel Part 4.md

-# Reading Analog Input and Transmitting Over USART with AVR/Standard C Libraries
+# Reading Analog Input, PWM, and Ultrasonic Sensors.

-## Introduction
-- Overview of interfacing an ADC and USART with AVR microcontrollers.
-- Application in real-world scenarios.
+# Analog
 ## Setup and Read ADC
 - **Function `ADC_setup`**: Configures the ADC for reading an analog input.
   - `ADMUX` and `ADCSRA` settings for reference voltage, input channel, and clock prescaler.